-[Side note: However, beware today as many “wolves” push this OT emphasis way too far and resurrect legalism (Sabbath Keeping, etc.) – teaching that we are still (back) under the OT Mosaic Law, and specifically the Ten Commandments which were given to the ancient Jews.
-The Mosaic Law (all of it) was done away with, nailed to the cross with (and by) Christ.
+[Side note: However, beware today as many “wolves” push this OT emphasis way too far and resurrect legalism (Sabbath Keeping, etc.) – teaching that we are still (back) under the OT Mosaic Law, and specifically the Ten Commandments, which were given to the ancient Jews.
+The Mosaic Law (all of it) was done away with (“fulfilled”), nailed to the cross with (and by) Christ.
 In fact, the entire book of Galatians addresses this very issue.
-So, the modern practice of honoring the Jewish Sabbath is not supported by Scripture – and in fact, if you put yourself back under the bondage/yoke of the Mosaic Law, you must keep all of it, perfectly.
+So, the modern practice of honoring the Jewish Sabbath is not supported by Scripture – and if you put yourself back under the bondage/yoke of the Mosaic Law, you must keep all of it perfectly from your birth.
 No man has ever been able to do that except Christ!
-So please don’t succumb to the false teachings of those who try to place you back under the Mosaic Law of the OT.
-We are under the law of grace as defined by the NT (see the Sabbath Keeping false teaching in the Beware the Wolves chapter).]
+So please don’t succumb to the false teachings of those “wolves” who try to place you back under the Mosaic Law of the OT.
+We are under the law of grace as defined by the NT.
+See the Sabbath Keeping false teaching in the Beware the Wolves chapter.]

 Please do not worry that you are not getting enough exposure to the NT right away because you are starting “all the way back” in Genesis.
 If you follow the other steps that I’m giving you in this section of the book, you will also be reading the NT as a result of those activities.